invpe/GridShell/Documentation/Hardware/README.md

 # Boards/Devices

-List of devices / boards that were tested and confirmed working/not working with GridShell.
+List of devices / boards that were tested and confirmed working/not working with GridShell vanilla firmware.
 This can be easily extended, if you happen to run a node on the device that is not listed below, please share it's details in the [community](https://github.com/invpe/GridShell/issues) page, so we can add it!

 🟢 - Tested and working